Police say man who went to court with COVID faces over a decade in prison

 The career criminal emailed KRQE Wednesday morning, suggesting police have gone too far in charging him.

-But Chief Julian, one of the people exposed in court, disagrees.
-“I don’t know of too many cases around the state right now where individuals are being charged for exposing individuals to covid, but I felt under the circumstances that the intent was shown,” Julian stated.
+However, Chief Julian, one of the people exposed in court, disagrees.
+“I don’t know of too many cases around the state right now where individuals are being charged for exposing individuals to COVID, but I felt under the circumstances that the intent was shown,” Julian stated.

 Chief Julian said no one who was exposed in court has reported getting COVID, and the police involved are still working.
 The district attorney’s office said it knew Archibeque had COVID because he was openly telling people he did, prompting him to get kicked out and his hearing was postponed.
 Archibeque heads back to court at the end of December.